Aarggh.

 You find your walking boots and get out.

 The smell of rain lingers in the air.
 A gentle breeze soothes your aching head.
-You watch the sun rays playing with the golden colored leaves.
+You watch the sun rays play with the golden leaves.

 Can you picture the scene?